EU's Juncker regrets lack of transparency in von der Leyen's nomination | DW | 05.07.2019

 Retiring European Commission President Jean-Claude Juncker has expressed regret for the lack of transparency in the process to nominate his successor.
 His own appointment had followed an election campaign, he noted.

-EC President Jean-Claude Juncker said the process which had led to the nomination of Germany's Ursula von der Leyen had been an unwelcome departure from the practice of Spitzenkandidat (lead candidate).
+European Commission President Jean-Claude Juncker said the process that led to the nomination of Germany's Ursula von der Leyen had been an unwelcome departure from the practice of Spitzenkandidat (lead candidate).

 Speaking in Helsinki on Friday, Juncker told a news conference: "The process was not very transparent."